BCom Industrial Sickness Notes Study Material

 (c) suffered a cash loss in the immediately preceding accounting year.

-Incipient sickness is a stage under which following symptoms may be seen:
+Incipient sickness is a stage under which the following symptoms may be seen:

-(b) Deterioration is expected in the current ratio in the current financial year, even though the same way have been more than one in the previous financial year.
+(b) Deterioration is expected in the current ratio in the current financial year, even though the same way has been more than one in the previous financial year.

 (d) Deterioration continues in the debt-equity position in the current financial year and subsequently also.
-Finally, we can say that, incipient industrial sickness is the stage where the unit incurs cash losses and there is gradual erosion in the net worth.
-This is the time to take remedial measures to prevent sickness and there is requirement of proper attention and follow-up programmes to check it.
+Finally, we can say that incipient industrial sickness is the stage where the unit incurs cash losses and there is gradual erosion in the net worth.
+This is the time to take remedial measures to prevent sickness and there is a requirement for proper attention and follow-up programs to check it.

 CAUSES OF INDUSTRIAL SICKNESS

-Industrial sickness is a situation which comes in long-run, it does not result in one day, Various factors which signify the setting in of the industrial sickness are classified into two categories external and some are internal.
+Industrial sickness is a situation that comes in the long run, it does not result in one day, Various factors which signify the setting in of the industrial sickness are classified into two categories external and some are internal.
 We explain the major ones as under:

 (A) External Causes

-(iii) Erratic Supply of Inputs: Some units are still facing erratic supply of like raw material, power, manpower, finance, credit and transport etc. results in disturbing the production schedule causing losses to the unit.
+(iii) Erratic Supply of Inputs: Some units are still facing erratic supply of like raw materials, power, manpower, finance, credit, transport, etc. resulting in disturbing the production schedule and causing losses to the unit.

-(v) Government Policy: Excessive Government control and restrictions, sudden changes in Government policy relating to industrial licencing, ta export, import etc. can make viable units sick overnight.
-For example, liberal import policy for a product can create a problem for domestic units producing similar product.
+(v) Government Policy: Excessive Government control and restrictions, sudden changes in Government policy relating to industrial licensing, ta export, import, etc. can make viable units sick overnight.
+For example, a liberal import policy for a product can create a problem for domestic units producing a similar product.

-(vi) Unforeseen Circumstances: Unforeseen causes are also affect industrial growth.
-These causes are natural calamities like drought, floods, earthquakes, lock-out, accidents, war etc. Due to these a profitable unit may turn in sick unit.
+(vi) Unforeseen Circumstances: Unforeseen causes also affect industrial growth.
+These causes are natural calamities like drought, floods, earthquakes, lock-out, accidents, war, etc. Due to these, a profitable unit may turn into a sick unit.

 (B) Internal Causes

 (i) Faculty Planning: Many big or small-scale units have failed because of wrong planning.
-If the place where unit has been set up lacking infrastructural facilities like, transport, communication system, warehousing etc. then unit is likely to face difficulties to make it operational.
+If the place where the unit has been set up lacks infrastructural facilities like transport, communication system, warehousing, etc. then the unit is likely to face difficulties to make it operational.

-(v) Competition: In modern era our producers are still facing competition by new arrivals.
-Now competition technology also needs to be changed according to market condition.
+(v) Competition: In the modern era, our producers are still facing competition from new arrivals.
+Now competition technology also needs to be changed according to market conditions.
 There are many products for which new products are developed and gradually old products go out of demand.
-The units producing old product not survive in market for long period.
+The units producing old products do not survive in the market for a long period.

-(ix) Other Internal Causes: Other internal causes for industrial sickness are:
+(ix) Other Internal Causes: Other internal causes of industrial sickness are:

 (a) Lack of quality control;